Medical questions & health advice by licensed doctors

-"What will my child's pediatric dental follow up teach me about teething?
+"What will my child's pediatric dental follow up teach me about teething?"

 Should my child see a dentist if he only has three teeth?

 However, many pediatricians will say it is fine to wait until the child is older, around 2 or 3, if there are no risk factors for tooth decay and they are seeing their pediatrician regularly.
 Although 1 year old may seem early and most children do not have a mouthful of teeth there are good reasons for this advice.
 The most important reason to see a dentist early is to discuss ways to prevent tooth problems through preventative care.
 Some ways to prevent dental problems in your child include never letting them fall asleep with a bottle, brushing your child's teeth with fluorinated toothpaste twice a day with an age-appropriate tooth brush, and limiting juice and never offering it in a bottle but rather a sippy cup.
 Your dentist will also discuss the normal variations in time-line of tooth eruption in children and discuss ways to help with teething pain.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.